MikeWise01/walker/README.md

 # walker
+Author: Michael Wise

-This is an extension Repository For custom prowler configurations
+This is an extension Repository for custom prowler configurations

+Instructions:

+The group file group11_walker must be copied into the groups directory for prowler.

 The following checks are applied in the walker group